Super Cup boycott: Why AIFF imposed hefty fines on I-League clubs | Goal.com

 2) Clubs that withdraw prior to the start of the competition may be replaced by another team as decided by the AIFF.

+The Committee, in its letter to the clubs, states that the tournament was considered as commenced when the fixtures were announced, ie, March 10, 2019.

-4) It will have all its matches cancelled and considered null and void.
+4) The clubs will have their matches cancelled and considered null and void.
 All points and goals in those matches shall not be taken into consideration and shall be expunged from official records.

+The six I-League clubs had registered their players for the tournament and pulled out after the tournament commenced, according to the committee's verdict, which means they violated Article 10 of the Super Cup regulations.